crownstone/website/business/35-telecom.md

 # IoT Crownstone

 The IoT version of the Crownstone is an ordinary Crownstone plug with capabilities such as power monitoring, device recognition, and even presence detection, plus a SIM card.
-It is connected by other Crownstones through a Bluetooth mesh andcan send data to and receive control information from the cloud.
-It is directly hooked up to a telecom network without reliance on Wifi, LoRa, SigFox.
+It is connected by other Crownstones through a Bluetooth mesh and can send data to and receive control information from the cloud.
+It is directly hooked up to a telecom network without reliance on WiFi, LoRa, SigFox.
 Coverage is just as good as for ordinary smartphones.

 ## Peak shaving